chataignault/numerics/ieeextreme19/README.md

 ### Twin Occurrence
 `twin_occurence.py`

+Given a sorted list and an integer $k$, the algorithm should search for the $k$ following integers in the list, and return indexes of the first and last occurences of each elements if they are present.

+The solution implements a binary search to find one occurence of the each element.
-Binary search to find the first and last occurrence indices of query values in a sorted array.
+Then, the first and last occurrence indices are obtained by incrementally shifting indexes from the first-found occurence.

-Returns 1-indexed positions or -1 if not found.
+> [!NOTE]
+> The first element of the list is indexed $1$.

+Return `-1` of position is not found.